Phylogenetics-Brown-BIOL1425/bayes_intro/readme.md

 Inspect the parameter traces.
 Was 1000 samples (corresponding to 10000 generations) a sufficient burn in?

+Yes, it seems like that was a sufficient burn in -- the traces don't jump around or anything the way we discussed in class that they might if you didn't have a long enough burn in and it found a new, better peak midway through or something.

 Compare the parameter estimates and trees from the two different runs.
 Did the runs converge (ie, are the trees and parameters drawn from the same posterior distribution)?

+Yes, the runs seemed to converge pretty strongly, the distributions/peaks match up really well when you look at them overlapping in the marginal probability distribution tab.

 ## GTR analysis